Abhogi: In Hindustani music

 The Carnatic raga was incorporated relatively recently into Hindustani classical music where it is known as Abhogi Kanada or simply, Abhogi.
 The Kanada indicates its origin as a member of the Kanada group.
 Abhogi Kanada is assigned to the Kafi thaat.

 The Carnatic and Hindustani Abhogis have almost identical arohanas and avarohanas.
 However, one major differences is that the Carnatic raga uses the Kanada vakra (out of sequence) phrase in a straight manner.

 Theory

 Pa and Ni are omitted.
 Also Re is often omitted in ascent.
 Flat Ga is often approached from Ma in ascent and has a slight oscillation to show the typical Kanada.
-In descent often the typical Kanada phrase is used.